-When we think of South Africa, Nelson Mandela’s strength and fight for freedom is what comes to mind.
-This contributed in making South Africa the nation that it is today.
+When we think of South Africa, Nelson Mandela’s strength and fight for freedom are what come to mind.
+This contributed to making South Africa the nation that it is today.

 But now we see South Africa becoming the nation killing their own neighbors.

 For those who do not know, the actual definition of xenophobia is “the intense fear or dislike of a person from another country.”

 For 50 years, South Africa was under an all-white government that ruled the nation by implementing a segregation rule to separate blacks from whites.
 Regulations such as The Population Registration Act of 1950 were put into place to classify blacks, mixed-race, and whites.